Stacey Castor: Murders

 In late 1999, Wallace began feeling intermittently ill.
 Family members variously remember him as acting unsteady, coughing and seeming swollen.
 As his inexplicable sickness persisted over the holiday season, his family encouraged him to seek medical care, but he died in early 2000 before he could do so.
-Their daughter Ashley was 12 at the time and had been alone with him.
-She had noticed his ill appearance that day, but thought nothing of it.
 Physicians told Castor that her husband had died of a heart attack.
-Although Wallace's sister was skeptical and requested an autopsy for Wallace, Castor refused, saying she believed the doctors were correct.
+Although Wallace's sister was skeptical and requested an autopsy, Castor refused, saying she believed the doctors were correct.

 In 2003, Stacey married David Castor, whose surname she used from that point forward.
-Castor was the owner of an air conditioning installation and repair company, and Stacey served as his office manager.
-In August 2005, at 2:00 one afternoon, Castor called her local sheriff's office to tell them that her husband had locked himself in their bedroom for a day following an argument and was not responding to his cell phone.
-When he did not appear at their shared workplace, she had become worried.
-She claimed he was depressed.
-Unable to get a response, Sergeant Robert Willoughby of the Onondaga County Sheriff's Department kicked in the door of the bedroom and found David Castor lying dead.
+David was the owner of an air conditioning installation and repair company, and she served as his office manager.
+One afternoon in August 2005, Castor called the Onondaga County sheriff's office to tell them that her husband had locked himself in their bedroom following an argument and had not been seen nor heard from for the past day, claiming he was depressed.
+Upon visiting the house for a wellness check, Sergeant Robert Willoughby kicked in the door of the bedroom and found David dead.
 Among the items near his body were a container of antifreeze and a half-full glass of bright green liquid.
 Willoughby says he remembers that Castor screamed, "He's not dead, he's not dead."

-The coroner reported that David Castor had committed suicide through a self-administered lethal dose of antifreeze, but when police found Stacey Castor's fingerprints on the antifreeze glass and located a turkey baster that had David Castor's DNA on the tip, they began to suspect Stacey Castor had engineered her husband's death.
-They believed Castor had used the turkey baster to force-feed him once he became too physically weak.
+The coroner reported that David had committed suicide through a self-administered lethal dose of antifreeze, but when police found Castor's fingerprints on the antifreeze glass and located a turkey baster that had David's DNA on the tip, they began to suspect she had engineered his death.
+They believed Castor had used the turkey baster to force-feed David once he became too physically weak.

-The detectives on the case ordered wiretappings on Castor's house.
-They listened in on phone calls for any unusual conversations.
-In addition, they set up cameras overlooking Castor's house and the gravesites of her husbands, who had been buried side by side at Castor's request.
+Investigators secured audio and visual surveillance on Castor's house and the gravesites of her husbands, who had been buried side by side at her request.
 Detectives reasoned that if Castor were truly genuine about her love for her late husbands, then she would eventually visit their graves.
-They wanted to observe her behavior while there.
 Castor, however, never visited.
-The investigators soon felt the only way to prove Castor responsible for both homicides was to have Wallace's body exhumed.
-A toxicology screening ruled that Wallace had also been killed through antifreeze poisoning.
+Investigators soon felt the only way to prove she was responsible for both homicides was to have Wallace's body exhumed.
+A toxicology screen ruled that Wallace had also been killed through antifreeze poisoning.